wp-plugins/stock-ticker/readme.txt

 * Configure colours for unchanged quote, negative and positive changes
 * Both, global and widget settings provides easy colour picker for selecting all three colour values
 * Tooltip for ticker item display company name, stock volume and change percentage
+* Define custom names for companies to be used instead shortened Yahoo Finance names
+* Strip null changes for currencies
 * Plugin uses native WordPress function to get and cache data from Yahoo Finance for predefined duration of time
 * No images, for stock indicators we uses WordPress dashicons
 * Ready to be translated to non-english languages